HistoryKey Facts

 Additionally, if not already performed, DoD contractors with CUI need to perform a self-assessment against NIST SP 800-171 and self-report in the DoD Supplier Performance Risk System (SPRS).

-Keiter is a Registered Provider Organization (RPO) in the CMMC Marketplace.
+Keiter is a Registered Practitioner Organization (RPO) in the CMMC Marketplace.

-Many DoD contractors will need assistance in getting ready for their self- and/or third-party assessments, to include identifying controls, identifying gaps, and developing corrective action plans.
+Many DoD contractors will need assistance in getting ready for their self- and/or third-party assessments, to include identifying controls, identifying gaps, and developing plan of action and milestones (POA&Ms).
 Keiter’s Risk Advisory Services team has been providing cybersecurity services and consulting on the major IT frameworks such as NIST SP 800-171, NIST SP 800-53, HIPAA, and others for close to 20 years.
 As CMMC RPO, our team can help DoD prime and subcontractors with the following:

 • Assistance with Remediating Gaps Identified during Readiness Assessment